Table of Contents

 - Location and Address- Your clients would certainly want to know where you operate from.
 So, include your office address on your website.

-If you’re struggling to find SEO clients, in the next three months, we guarantee you will be flooded with requests from top businesses seeking SEO service.
+If you’re struggling to find SEO clients in the next three months, we guarantee you will be flooded with requests from top businesses seeking SEO service.
 Ready to take the challenge?

-30-Day Plan to Get SEO Clients
+How to Get SEO Clients – Our 30-Day Plan

 Day 1 – 5: Select the Target Audience